DigitalPublishingToolkit/Money-Lab-Reader/md/2_2-RobinHood.md

 perhaps got a little irritated in the end and raised her voice to ask us why we only think about money while the entire Documenta 13, for example, was made with love!
-Well, with love and €29 million we might add…but she said that money does not exist, only love.
+Well, with love and €29 million we might add… but she said that money does not exist, only love.
 She meant that, essentially, it was not money that made Documenta happen, but love from which in turn, artworks emerged.
 And the entire big art audience nodded and hummed as a sign of consensus.
 We answered that we know the